Pranav014/OnlineMovieBooking/README.md

 # Online Movie Booking System

-This is a repository for an Online Movie Booking System implemented using Spring Boot, Hibernate, SQL, and utilizing DAO patterns.
+This is a repository for an Online Movie Booking System implemented using Spring Boot, Spring Security, Hibernate, SQL, and utilizing DAO patterns.

+An online movie ticket booking system is a platform that allows users to reserve and purchase movie tickets over the internet.
+This system has become increasingly popular in recent years as more people have access to the internet and mobile devices.
+It provides a convenient and efficient way to buy movie tickets, allowing users to choose their seats and avoid waiting in long queues at the cinema.
+With an online movie ticket booking system, users can browse available movies, showtimes, and theatres in their area.
+They can select their preferred movie, date, and time.
+The system will then provide the user with a confirmation of their booking.
+In addition to its convenience, an online movie ticket booking system offers a range of benefits for both moviegoers and theatre owners.
+For moviegoers, it provides a hassle-free and time-saving experience, while for theatre owners, it enables them to manage their ticket sales more efficiently and reduce the risk of overbooking or under booking.
+Type of Users involved would be:
+- Customer – uses application to book tickets
+- Admin – Uses application to add, update and remove a movie and/or theatre.

 ## Requirements